JacobLezberg/adventure-log/README.md

 - `tags`: See above.

 #### MkDocs Obsidian Script (Included as part of the MkDocs Obsidian Template)
 - `category`: Alternate way to set folder structure.
-The special value `hidden` will exclude the file from the generated site.
+The special value `hidden` will exclude the file from the generated site (from `awesome-pages` plugin).
 - `share`: Seems like it can act as a whitelist for publishing files, but we're publishing the vault contents by default so no need for this.
 - `update`: Using the value `false` seems like it will lock the file from updating.
 Not very useful.

+### Compatibility
+From [Mara-Li](https://github.com/Mara-Li)'s documentation of the script:
+> So, with the configuration I have done, the mkdocs support :
+> - Folder note: the file needs to be named “index” (instead of the name of the folder)
+> - Admonitions
+> - Wikilinks and relative links
+> - Highlight and tilde markdown
+> - Mathjax and Mermaid
+> - Embed files (entire file, inline, heading)
+> - Custom Attribute, as [CM6 Attribute (with tags)](https://github.com/nothingislost/obsidian-cm6-attributes/releases), [Markdown Attribute](https://github.com/valentine195/obsidian-markdown-attributes) and [Contextual Typography (with tags)](https://github.com/mgmeyers/obsidian-contextual-typography).
+>
+> I didn't found a way to embed file with wiki links for the moment.
+Because of the strange behavior of roam links, these embedded file will be rendered as image.
+The script will take care of this bug.

 ---